robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.2.3 Technology & Prerequisites

 > [!IMPORTANT]
-> LO-XX Recall the technology Robot Framework is built on and the prerequisites for running it (K1)
+> LO-rf-tech Recall the technology Robot Framework is built on and the prerequisites for running it (K1)

 Robot Framework is built on **Python** but is adaptable to other languages and technologies through external libraries.
 To run Robot Framework, an [officially supported version](https://devguide.python.org/versions/) of the **Python interpreter** is required on the machine executing the tests|tasks.